Divi-R0706/Stock_market_prediction/README.md

 We use Python, Pandas, NumPy, Matplotlib, and Scikit-learn in Google Colab.
 The workflow includes:

-Importing and cleaning stock market data
+Importing and cleaning stock market data.
-Selecting features like previous closing prices Splitting the dataset into training and testing sets Training a Linear Regression model
+Selecting features like previous closing prices.
+Splitting the dataset into training and testing sets.
+Training a Linear Regression model.
-Evaluating the model using loss functions such as MSE (Mean Squared Error) Plotting actual vs predicted stock prices
+Evaluating the model using loss functions such as MSE (Mean Squared Error).
+Plotting actual vs predicted stock prices.
 This provides a beginner-friendly introduction to machine learning for financial forecasting.